xpipe-io/xpipe/CONTRIBUTING.md

 Further, note that as this is a pretty complicated Java project that fully utilizes modularity, many IDEs still have problems building this project properly.

-For example, you can't build this project in eclipse or vscode as it will complain about missing modules.
+For example, it might be difficult to build this project in eclipse or vscode as it will complain about missing modules.
 The tested and recommended IDE is IntelliJ.
 When setting up the project in IntelliJ, make sure that the correct JDK (Java 26) is selected both for the project and for gradle itself.